Men’s skin vs women’s skin: Are there differences or is it marketing BS?

 - And products containing retinol and caffeine, to reduce puffiness around the eyes and prevent wrinkles

-“Understanding your skin will better allow you to care for it,” continued Paolo.
+However, it’s not a given.
+“Understanding your skin will better allow you to care for it,” said Paolo Casseb, a brand specialist in men’s grooming at Selfridges, and creative director of Azuaya.
 “If in absolute doubt, go for a facial with an expert or to a skincare specialist brand and seek advice.”

 If you find a product you like and want to stick with it, that’s great.
 But if your skin starts to change and become drier in winter, for example, you might have to try a different moisturiser.

 Zaid added: “We need to get away from the idea that taking care of our skin is about preventing wrinkles or focusing on anti-ageing.
 It’s not about vanity, it’s about nourishing our skin and taking care of ourselves.
 It’s less about gender and more about being holistic.
 Today’s men and women are more likely to be focused on greener, cleaner formulas than gender.”

 Although there are a number of differences cited between male and female skin, hair is hair.
 You may experience thinning hair, or hair loss and male pattern baldness, but that’s to do with your genetics, not solely your gender.